 Welcome to the website of the IAVCEI Remote Sensing Commission.
-This site is under construction.
+This site documents remote sensing data for volcanic eruptions between 2008 and 2014.
+A companion site documents more recent eruptions.

 Aims: To promote the use of field, airborne, and spaceborne remote sensing techniques for the analysis of volcanic eruptions and the mitigation of volcanic hazards.